RiyaJ28/Fake-news/README.md

 ## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you’d like to change.
+Pull requests are welcome!
+For major changes, please open an issue to discuss first.

 ---

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

 ---